aws-solutions-library-samples/aws-insurancelake-etl/resources/schema_mapping.md

 ## Behavior When There is No Schema Mapping

-When there is no schema mapping file in the etl-scripts bucket for the workflow, the ETL will clean all column names so that they can be saved successfully in Parquet format.
+When there is no schema mapping file or an empty schema mapping file in the etl-scripts bucket for the workflow, the ETL will clean all column names so that they can be saved successfully in Parquet format.
 The ETL will also save a *recommended* mapping file to the Glue Temp bucket,  `<environment>-insurancelake-<account>-<region>-glue-temp` bucket, in the folder `/etl/collect_to_cleanse` following the naming convention `<database>-<table>.csv`.

 When this behavior occurs, you will see the following log message in the Glue Job Output Logs:
 ```log